The Importance of Natural History Study to Rare Disease Drug Development

 Work with an Expert Natural History Study CRO

-Pharm-Olam has completed over a 125 rare disease studies and successfully supported numerous natural history studies in rare and ultra-rare diseases.
+Allucent has completed over a 125 rare disease studies and successfully supported numerous natural history studies in rare and ultra-rare diseases.
 With over 7,000 rare diseases in the world today, sponsors who are creating a new rare disease clinical development program must include the essential building block of a natural history study.
-Pharm-Olam is dedicated to helping create a healthier world, and our team is ready to support your natural history study today.
+Allucent is dedicated to helping create a healthier world, and our team is ready to support your natural history study today.